jk021227/EmpowHer/README.md

 The core features include:

 - **Data Scraping**🕵️‍♀️ : `Selenium` is used to scrape Target for product info like names, brands, prices, and images.
 If you'd like, you can un-comment the code starting from **line 149** in `main.py` to scrape other options like shampoo.
-In case you’re not in the mood to wait ⏳ for the scraping process, I've already create a sample database using the **razors** and **deodorant** options.
+In case you’re not in the mood to wait ⏳ for the scraping process, I've already created a sample database using the **razors** and **deodorant** options.
 - **"Girly" Color Detection**: Using Clarifai’s API, we check if a razor’s packaging or design screams *girly* by looking for color shades of pink, purple, or red.
 - **Price Analysis**: When razor prices come in ranges, we calculate the average and show a visual representation of price disparities between girly and non-girly razors. 🛒